mkcode/wrangler-version-deploy-action-with-metadata/README.md

 - Lets you define custom deployment messages (and an optional tag string) using templates.
 - Exposes the Worker Version ID and deployment URL as outputs for downstream steps.
 - Is designed for workflows where you build in GitHub Actions and want clean, traceable deploys in Cloudflare.

 ## When to use this instead of the official Cloudflare Action

-Use this Action when:
+### Use this Action if you need:

-- You want full control over how and where your Worker is built:
-  - You build in GitHub Actions (pnpm, npm, turbo, etc.) and only need Wrangler for the final upload/deploy.
-- You want rich, commit-aware metadata in Cloudflare:
-  - You care about seeing branch, commit, actor, and custom messages in the Cloudflare Versions UI.
-  - You want stable `version_id` outputs to link deploys back to code, PRs, or changelogs.
-- You’re in a monorepo:
-  - You only want to build and deploy when a specific app/package directory changes.
-  - You want an Action that targets a specific `config` path and doesn’t assume a single-project repo.
-- You prefer an explicit upload → deploy flow:
-  - You want `wrangler versions upload` + `wrangler versions deploy <versionId>` semantics instead of a generic `wrangler deploy`.
-- You want your cloudflare deployment dashboard to look like this:
+- Monorepo-friendly behavior.
+Selective path based deployments.
+- Custom build pipelines.
+Build on GitHub actions.
+- Strong, composable metadata around each version and deployment:

 <img width="2168" height="886" alt="Zen-2025-11-10 at 21 04 46@2x" src="https://github.com/user-attachments/assets/27c329b9-dc68-438d-ba6e-a264bac14390" />

-The official Cloudflare Actions are great if:
+### The official Cloudflare Actions are great if:

 - You want a quick, simple deploy with minimal control.
-- You’re okay with less flexibility around build steps, metadata, and monorepo layouts.
+- You’re okay with less flexibility around build steps and monorepo layouts.

-Use this Action if you need:

-- Monorepo-friendly behavior.
-- Custom build pipelines.
-- Strong, composable metadata around each deployment.

 ## Features